W. Shane Jennings: Theft Crimes Attorney for Southern New Mexico

 Theft can be seen as an umbrella term that covers many different crimes.
 Most of the crimes that fall under this category have to do with taking, selling, or altering anything of value.
 As such, penalties for these crimes are based on the value of the item, ranging from petty misdemeanor to second-degree felony.

-If you’re in the New Mexico area and you require legal assistance, choose W. Shane Jennings as your theft crimes attorney.
+If you’re in Las Cruces, Hobbs, or another city in New Mexico and you require legal assistance, choose W. Shane Jennings as your theft crimes attorney.

 Overview of Theft Crimes

 The Law Office of W. Shane Jennings handles both common and unconventional theft crimes.
 The most common theft crimes are fraud, embezzlement, and larceny, while crimes such as robbery and burglary make up the less common category.

 - The act of deceiving and manipulating an individual with the goal of taking a valuable item that belongs to the individual.
 Identity theft is a common example of fraud.

 - The act of taking a valuable item that has been entrusted to you.

 - The act of stealing personal property.
 This might be what comes into mind when you hear the term “theft” or “robbery” although these two terms refer to other, entirely different types of theft.

 - The act of taking another individual’s items by force or by using force as a threat.
 Robbery is a third-degree felony so the charges will be more severe.
 If the robber is armed with a deadly weapon then the crime will be an “aggravated robbery.”
 A first conviction leads to a second-degree felony while subsequent convictions result in first degree felonies.